facebook/pyre-check/docs/configuration.md

                         include in the type environment --preserve-pythonpath
-                        Preserve the value of the PYTHONPATH environment variable and inheret the current python environment's search path
+                        Preserve the value of the PYTHONPATH environment variable and inherit the current python environment's search path
   --binary BINARY       Location of the pyre binary --exclude EXCLUDE     Exclude files and directories matching this regexp from parsing